WUJJU/WorkingSchedule/README.txt

 8. Book sell(v)

 week12 May 2- May 8
-1. house rent()
+1. house rent(v)
-2. federate search java project
+2. federate search java project(x)
-3. thread code interview
+3. thread code interview(x)
-4. resume revise and 20()
+4. resume revise and 20(x)

+week13 May 9 -May 15
+1. new york travel
+2 federate search java project

+week14 May 16- May 23
+1. resume revise and send
+2. rent my room
+3. thread and sort
+4. contact UN advisor